 My overwintered spinach patch is a great example of this.
 I’m already starting to notice leaves are getting larger and holes left from heavy winter harvests are filling in!
 Temperatures are getting warm enough that I will be able to remove the extra layer of fabric row cover soon.
 Once that happens things will really take off!

-For those of you that are fortunate enough to to have a green house.
-The longer days mean warmer temperatures inside the green house.
+For those of you who are fortunate enough to have a greenhouse.
+The longer days mean warmer temperatures inside the greenhouse.
 Now is the time to start thinking about cleaning things up and planting seedlings.

 Another activity you can be doing now, to get an early spring start on your garden is warming your soil.
 This is a simple trick I learned years ago that will help you get spring started super early.
 To learn more about warming your soil read this post!

 Now, I know that either here or on Facebook I will get comments about this post.
 “Oh, not for me, we are still months away from gardening”.
 But remember that I am in a warm zone 5b.
 And I can pull it off.
-I want to encourage you to start thinking year round gardening.
-No matter where you live once the 10 hour days arrive in your garden, there is something you can be doing!
+I want to encourage you to start thinking about year-round gardening.
+No matter where you live once the 10-hour days arrive in your garden, there is something you can be doing!